 3. Purchase your knitting needles

 But which material is best?
-There are needles made with everything from aluminium to casein (milk protein), but generally, wood or bamboo needles are best for beginners; they have a natural surface drag that helps grip the yarn, whereas plastic and metal needles can be slippery, making it easier for stitches to slip off the ends (Do bear in mind though, that while wood and bamboo needles are easier to work with for beginners, they are more expensive than metal or plastic needles so if you don’t want to spend the extra, opt for plastic needles).
+There are needles made with everything from aluminium to casein (milk protein), but generally, wood or bamboo needles are best for beginners as they have a natural surface drag that helps grip the yarn.
+Plastic and metal needles, on the other hand, can be slippery, making it easier for stitches to slip off the ends.
+Do bear in mind, though, that while wood and bamboo needles are easier to work with for beginners, they’re more expensive than metal or plastic needles, so if you don’t want to spend the extra, opt for plastic needles.